matomo-org/matomo-java-tracker/README.md

 * `.defaultSiteId(...)` If you provide a default site id, it will be taken if the action does not contain a site id.
 * `.defaultTokenAuth(...)` If you provide a default token auth, it will be taken if the action does not contain a token auth.
-* `.delay(...)` The duration on how long the tracker collects actions until they will be sent out as a bulk request.
-  Default: 1 seconds
 * `.enabled(...)` The tracker is enabled per default.
 You can disable it per configuration with this flag.
 * `.logFailedTracking(...)` Will send errors to the log if the Matomo Tracking API responds with an erroneous HTTP code
 * `.connectTimeout(...)` allows you to change the default connection timeout of 10 seconds.
 0 is